aaronk6/jQuery-easyXDM/README.md

 Or download the project as a zip file from https://github.com/GyldendalDigital/jQuery-EasyXDM/zipball/master

+The plugin should support anything that $.ajax supports.

 Usage
 -----

+The plugin modifies the regular $.ajax / jQuery.ajax method to automatically use easyXDM when the browser does not support CORS.
+To activate the jquery.easyXDM.js file must be loaded after jQuery itself, such as in this example:
+  <script type="text/javascript" src="https://ajax.googleapis.com/ajax/libs/jquery/1.7.1/jquery.js"></script>
+  <script type="text/javascript" src="/javascripts/jquery.easyXDM.provider.js"></script>

-The plugin is used just like you would use jquery's ajax function.
-Take a look on the files in the test folder for a simple example.
+Take a look at the files in the test folder for a simple example.

-### Known incompabilities

-FIXME

-Options supported by easyXDM.Rpc.request()

- - url:     FIXME
- - type:    GET, POST, etc.
- - headers: FIXME
- - timeout: the number of milliseconds before a timeout occurs.
- - data:    A map
- - dataType: json
- - success: FIXME
- - error:   FIXME

-FIXME set defaults to ensure consistent behaviour?

 Development